 Creditreform Rating's credit and portfolio analyses were based on data provided by VWFS in monthly origination vintages going back to 2002, which included write-offs relative to originated volumes and default frequencies, as well as delinquency data going back to 2008.
-VWFS also provided stratification tables based on the preliminary pool ("red pool") and the final pool ("black pool") which allow a further assessment of the portfolio composition.
-In addition, loan-level data sourced from EDW (European Data Warehouse) as well as data compiled from prior VCL transactions sourced from investor reports and Bloomberg were considered.
-The quality and quantity of data available for our analysis was considered to be sufficient.
+VWFS also provided stratification tables based on the final pool ("black pool") which allows a further assessment of the portfolio composition.
+The quality and quantity of available data for our analysis was considered to be sufficient.